+Many colleagues have asked us, “What can I write about for ELT Choutari?” in response to our solicitation for the blog/articles for upcoming issues of ELT Choutari.
 We cannot possibly cover all the specific ELT-related topics that you can write about for this blog.
 So, we have tried to list here some of the major types of blog entries, linking randomly picked examples from the past four and a half years.
 The examples are only meant to indicate “what” types of subjects you can write about; for illustration of “how” to write effective blog entries for this forum, please see the other page.

 (Note: This page is also a “work in progress” so we will be finding better examples for the different types of writing, adding new ones, and clarifying the points.
 For this reason, we would appreciate if you could please suggest your favorite readings for any category, or even a new category to be added in the comments section below).

-8. Research Method, Result, or Experience: Reflections on research process including data collection and analysis are welcome.
+7. Research Method, Result, or Experience: Reflections on research process including data collection and analysis are welcome.
 Just to cite some examples, Manita Karki highlights the importance of action research based on her own experience of learning/using it and Umes Shrestha carries out an Error Analysis from subject a verb agreement perspective.
 Needless to say, ours is a community that should do a lot more research and share knowledge about how to do it.

-10. General Commentary on an Issue or Problem: Your initial thoughts on a particular topic or a theme also can make good blog entries.
-Here is an example of this type, where Maheshwor Rijaldescribes the lack of a research-oriented academic culture in Nepal (with an example) and Eak Duwadi discusses the challenges of assessing students’ writing skills in Nepal.
+9. General Commentary on an Issue or Problem: Your initial thoughts on a particular topic or a theme also can make good blog entries.
+Here is an example of this type, where Maheshwor Rijal describes the lack of a research-oriented academic culture in Nepal (with an example) and Eak Duwadi discusses the challenges of assessing students’ writing skills in Nepal.
 As you can see from these examples, you can write highly effective blog entries without having to formulate a theoretical position, a research framework, or clear solutions for a problem; you can just brainstorm on some researchable issues that you are interested in, highlighting any challenge and/or opportunity for teachers and scholars of ELT.

-12. Description or Thoughts about Inspiring People, Ideas, or Achievements:Readers are eager to learn and discuss educational issues in general on this blog.
-Uttam Gaulee shares his reflections on the progress made by Nepal in the light of global initiatives ‘Millennium Development Goals, Education for All and the Issue of Dominant language’.
+11. Description or Thoughts about Inspiring People, Ideas, or Achievements:Readers are eager to learn and discuss educational issues in general on this blog.
+Uttam Gaulee shares his reflections on the progress made by Nepal in the light of global initiatives ‘Millennium Development Goals, Education for All, and the Issue of Dominant language’.
 Similarly, Tirth Raj Khaniya envisions Future Development of Education in Nepal.

-13. Successful Efforts in Scholarship: Besides reporting and reflecting on your participation in conferences and other events, you can also share about successfully attaining scholarship, grant, or other types of support/rewards in the pursuit of professional development.
-For example, Laxman Gnawali reflects on his experiences of gaining a scholarship to attend the 47th Annual International IATEFL Conference 2013 as well as that of attending the event in Liverpool; similarly Madhu Neupane reflects on Sharing Best Practices: Strengthening and Extending Teachers’ Associations in South Asia based on her participation in a regional workshop organized by Hornby Regional School in collaboration with British Council in Bangladesh.
+12. Successful Efforts in Scholarship: Besides reporting and reflecting on your participation in conferences and other events, you can also share about successfully attaining scholarship, grant, or other types of support/rewards in the pursuit of professional development.
+For example, Laxman Gnawali reflects on his experiences of gaining a scholarship to attend the 47th Annual International IATEFL Conference 2013 as well as that of attending the event in Liverpool; similarly, Madhu Neupane reflects on Sharing Best Practices: Strengthening and Extending Teachers’ Associations in South Asia based on her participation in a regional workshop organized by Hornby Regional School in collaboration with British Council in Bangladesh.
 Sharing about such experiences/successes can be informative and inspiring for the community.

-14. Columns that Editors Have Run (but members of the community could volunteer to write for us): Editors of Choutari have collected and published a medley of genres including interviews like this one with NELTA Presidents on their visions for the organization (the link is to an interview with Hemanta Raj Dahal), interviews with other experienced scholars (this one is with Professor Gobinda Raj Bhattarai) on issues of their expertise, summaries of keynote speeches (by Dr. Joann Crandall), the community’s comments about Choutari as it completes a year, our own reflections on the growth of the blogzine, and oral history in text (Dr. Rajendra Bimal) or in audio (Ekku Maya Pun) format, to name a few.
+13. Columns that Editors Have Run (but members of the community could volunteer to write for us): Editors of Choutari have collected and published a medley of genres including interviews like this one with NELTA Presidents on their visions for the organization (the link is to an interview with Hemanta Raj Dahal), interviews with other experienced scholars (this one is with Professor Gobinda Raj Bhattarai) on issues of their expertise, summaries of keynote speeches (by Dr. Joann Crandall), the community’s comments about Choutari as it completes a year, our own reflections on the growth of the blogzine, and oral history in the text (Dr. Rajendra Bimal) or in audio (Ekku Maya Pun) format, to name a few.
 We would love it if members of the community can help us collect similar materials or even suggest and present miscellaneous materials that will help us promote ELT conversations of different types.